TylerAndreasen/ProgrammingNotes/Cubes/Polycubes/Polycubes__Idea_and_Notes.md

 7. Copying and Reassigning Variables
 8. Matrix operations
 9. Conditionals and Loops

+The above list will need to be replaced with CUDA and multi-threading specific tasks.
+There are things I have realized since begin this project:
+1. I need to run some tests on memory related features.
+Namely, is it more effecient (in general or specific cirumstances) to copy memory from the CPU to a kernel, or to `cudaMalloc` and allow CPU and GPU cores to operate on the same memory.
+2. I should consider recursion as a potential tool.
+Depending on how exactly I write this program recursion maybe helpful, though I am unsure how much.
+I am yet to put much time into this, though most certainly should consider it.
+3. I should perhaps attempt the 2-D iteration of this project in Java before trying it in CUDA.
+This is simply because I know the language better and am likely to come across issues earlier, and have plans in place for them before implementing in CUDA.

 ## Initial Plan
 Before doing a ton of research, I thought I would express some general thoughts as to how I might go about this.